 Recurrent stomach pain should be investigated.
 Barium meal examination, gastroscopy, gastric juice analysis, and biopsy are used to help reach an accurate diagnosis.

-Stomach pain from many causes can be successfully treated by Traditional Chinese Medicine using herbal medicine and acupuncture.
+Stomach pain from many causes may be successfully treated in some cases by Traditional Chinese Medicine using herbal medicine and acupuncture.
 Dr. Xing of our clinic has gained extensive experience in treating this condition.

 Chronic gastritis is a chronic inflammation of the mucosal lining of the stomach.
 According to the histological changes of the gastric mucosa, the disease can be divided into superficial, atrophic or hypertrophic gastritis.